 Deferred outflows and inflows of resources are predominantly comprised of activity relating to pensions.
 Deferred outflows and inflows of resources are changes in the net pension liability that will be recognized as pension expense in future years and contributions after the measurement date that will reduce the net pension liability in future years.
 Variances in these lines will arise from year to year due to the performance of investments, contribution changes to ASRS plans, composition of employer participants, and several other actuarial assumptions.
-For the current fiscal year, the deferred inflow of resources decreased by \$7,946,598 mostly due to the pension fund's investment performance going from a 25.1% return last fiscal year to a 1.1% return in the current fiscal year.
-This large decrease in deferred inflow of resources was almost fully off-set by a similar increase in pension liability, included in long-term liabilities, for the same reason.
-Deferred outflows and inflows amounts are provided by the Arizona State Retirement System.
+For the current fiscal year the changes in these amounts were minimal.

-Other liabilities decreased by \$472,475 as a result of less payroll and employee benefits being accrued based upon the final payroll of this fiscal year compared to the prior year, and this being off-set by higher accounts payables related to general operations.
+Other liabilities increased by \$2,277,624 as a result of significantly more construction related accounts payable and slightly more payroll and employee benefits being accrued this fiscal year compared to the prior year.

-The \$5,945,214 increase in long-term liabilities was primarily the result of an increase in the District's net pension liability of \$6,708,068, and the recording of a \$224,907 subscription liability in accordance with

-GASB 96, being off-set by the principal payments made on the District's revenue bonds.
-The increase in net pension liability primarily resulted from actual plan investment performance underperforming compared to plan assumptions as well as changes in estimates used to determine the plan's liability such as discount rate, future raises, inflation and mortality rates.
+The \$94,443 decrease in long-term liabilities was mainly the result of an increase in the District's net pension liability being off-set by the principal payments made on the District's revenue bonds.
+The increase in net pension liability primarily resulted from actual plan experience differing from plan assumptions as well as changes in estimates used to determine the plan's liability such as discount rate, future raises, inflation and mortality rates.

-The District's net investment in capital assets decreased by \$689,285 over the previous fiscal year.
-This decrease was attributable to the depreciation and amortization of the District's capital assets and the reduction of debt acquired to pay for these assets exceeding the amount of capital assets purchased during the year.
-Restricted net position increased by \$474,862 due to the receipt of state shared tax revenues (prop 301) and the smart and safe Arizona fund shared revenues (prop 207) which were not fully spent and will be carried over to the next fiscal year.
-The increase in unrestricted net position of \$5,011,414 was primarily attributed to having less capital project expenditures than usual, receiving more than nine times the amount of interest income revenue than was budgeted due to the unprecedented increase in short-term investment interest rates, vacancy savings, and unspent operating contingency budgets.
+The District's net investment in capital assets increased by \$9,302,216 over the previous fiscal year.
+This increase was attributable to the addition of equity in the District's capital assets, net of depreciation and amortization, over the previous year and the reduction of debt acquired to pay for these assets.
+Restricted net position increased by \$269,386 due to the smart and safe Arizona fund shared revenues (prop 207) that were not fully spent and that will be carried over to the next fiscal year.
+The decrease in unrestricted net position of \$5,626,436 was primarily attributed to the use of capital accumulation account monies for capital/maintenance projects and a higher net pension liability offset by higher interest income and vacancy savings.

-Net Position as of June 30, 2023
+Net Position as of June 30, 2024